 On March 2, 2022, the parties in the federal lawsuit attended a mediation and reached an agreement in principle to settle all claims asserted in that action for the sum of \$5 million, which will be paid by the Company's directors' and officers' insurance carriers.
 The settlement is subject to final documentation and preliminary and final approval by the federal court.
-The motion for preliminary approval must be filed on or before May 9, 2022.
+The motion for preliminary approval was filed on May 6, 2022, and no objections to the settlement were filed by the deadline for such objections.
+The parties are waiting for the Court to schedule a date for the preliminary approval hearing.
 If preliminary and final approval is obtained, the claims of all putative class members, whether asserted in the federal or state actions, will be extinguished, unless and only to the extent that a particular class member takes affirmative steps to have its claims excluded.

 In addition, we are subject to certain legal actions which we consider routine to our business activities.
-As of March 31, 2022, our management believed the ultimate outcomes of other routine legal matters are not likely to have a material adverse effect on our financial position, liquidity or results of operations.
+As of June 30, 2022, our management believed the ultimate outcomes of other routine legal matters are not likely to have a material adverse effect on our financial position, liquidity or results of operations.